airladon/FigureOne/docs/examples/Interactive Video - Trig 2 - Names/README.md

 ### How to view

-The example is hosted [here](https://airladon.github.io/FigureOne/examples/Interactive%20Video%20-%20Trig%202%20-%20Names/index.html).
+The example is hosted [here](https://airladon.github.io/FigureOne/examples/Interactive%20Video%20-%20Trig%202%20-%20Names/index.html), where you can watch, listen and interact with the video.

 If you want to view it locally however, it is important to know that loading local files into a html can be prevented by web browser security settings, this example needs to be loaded from a web server.